phac-nml/irida/doc/user/administrator/troubleshooting/pipelines/index.md

 This could help give you insight into exactly why the specific tool is failing.
 However, you may have to modify the script to get it to work properly.

 **DANGER: Running `tool_script.sh` *will* overwrite previously generated files by this Galaxy job.
-Please only do this on jobs you are certain you do not need the output files for anymore.**
+Please only do this on jobs you are certain you do not need the output files.**

 # 6. Examples